-The XMOS xcore.ai voice reference platform and host code enable users to build a complete Amazon Alexa endpoint with the addition of a Raspberry PI (not supplied).
-The XVF3610-INT connects to the Raspberry PI using $I^2S$ for audio, and $I^2C$ for control.
+The XVF3610 voice reference platform and host code enable users to build a complete Amazon Alexa endpoint with the addition of a Raspberry PI (not supplied).
+The XVF3610-INT connects to the Raspberry PI using I^2S for audio, and I^2C for control.